ouissa/Customer_Service_Messenger_Bot/README.md

 }
 ```

-Now our function for asking_for_price intent is ready, here is how it looks in the chat:
+Now our function for asking_for_price inmtent is ready, here is how it looks in the chat:

 SCREENSHOT HERE: please include this question: what is the price of a Facebok t-shirt (dont add any color)